Force is magical energy in its raw form. The Force theme focuses on reliable force damage, impenetrable barriers, and some utility over magic itself.

 This spell is a minor magical trick that novice spellcasters use for practice.

-If you cast this spell multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.
+If you cast this spell multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can dismiss such an effect on your turn (no action required).

-As an action, you sense the presence of magic within 9 meters of you.
-If you sense magic in this way, you can use your action to see a faint aura around any visible creature or object in the area that bears magic, and you learn its theme, if any.
+As an action, you sense the presence of magic within 5 meters of you.
+If you sense magic in this way, you can use an action to see a faint aura around any visible creature or object in the area that bears magic, and you learn its theme, if any.

-The spell can penetrate most barriers, but it is blocked by 30 centimeters of stone, 2.5 centimeters of common metal, a thin sheet of lead, or 90 centimeters of wood or dirt.
+The spell can penetrate most barriers, but it is blocked by 30 centimeters of stone, 2 centimeters of common metal, a thin sheet of lead, or 1 meter of wood or dirt.

 If you touch a creature or object for 5 minutes, you can determine the magic affecting it.
 If it is a magic item or some other magic-imbued object, you learn its properties and how to use them, whether it requires attunement to use, and how many charges it has, if any.
 You learn whether any spells are affecting the item and what they are.
 If the item was created by a spell, you learn which spell created it.
 If it is a creature, you learn what spells, if any, are currently affecting it.

-As an action, a thin green ray springs from your pointing finger to a target that you can see within 18 meters.
+As an action, a thin green ray springs from your pointing finger to a target that you can touch or see within 10 meters.
 The target can be a creature, an object, or a creation of magical force, such as the wall created by wall of force.

 A creature targeted by this spell must make a Reflex saving throw.